What we know about the Hamas attack on Israel

 In the Gaza Strip, at least 232 people have been killed, and 1,697 wounded, in Israeli counterattacks, the Palestinian Health Ministry reported Saturday.

-Meanwhile, the Hamas militant group says it is holding "dozens" of Israeli soldiers captive in the Gaza Strip.
+Meanwhile, the Hamas militant group says it is holding "dozens" of Israeli civilians and soldiers captive in the Gaza Strip.
 Their capture marks a major escalation in the fighting.

-A spokesman for the group's military wing said the soldiers — including some officers — were captured during a surprise infiltration into southern Israel on Saturday.
+In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip, including towns and other communities as far as 15 miles from the Gaza border.
+In some places they gunned down civilians and soldiers as Israel's military scrambled to muster a response.

+The Israeli military confirmed Saturday that Hamas militants were holding Israeli civilians and soldiers hostage in Gaza.
+The military did not say how many hostages were seized.
+Lt.
+Col. Richard Hecht, an Israeli army spokesman, confirmed that "substantial" number of Israelis were abducted.

 U.N.
 Secretary-General Antonio Guterres condemned the Hamas attacks "in the strongest terms," urged maximum restraint and stressed that violence can't solve the Israeli-Palestinian conflict.